physar/spherov2-bb8-examples/README.md

 Note that next to the library also the bleak-library is installed; this library is used for to communicate via Bluetooth.

-## finding the MAC-address of the Sphero robot
+## finding the MAC-address of the BB-8 robot

 The MAC-address is a ID-string used in all example scripts to connect to the right robots.
 There are are several methods to find the MAC-address of the Sphero robot.